Diocese of Joliet: Diocese of Joliet in Illinois

 In 1948, Pope Pius XII established the Diocese of Joliet in Illinois, removing its territory from the Archdiocese of Chicago, to meet the demands of the exponential growth of Catholicism in the region.
 He named Martin McNamara of Chicago as the first bishop.
-McNamara selected St. Raymond's church as the cathedral.
-By 1950, the 540-seat church proved inadequate and he began planning a new facility.
+McNamara selected St. Raymond's Church in Joliet as the cathedral for the new diocese.
+However, by 1950 the 540-seat cathedral had proven inadequate for the needs of the diocese.
+McNamara began planning a new facility.
 He consecrated the new Cathedral of St. Raymond Nonnatus on May 26, 1955.

-In 1965, Pope Paul VI appointed Romeo Blanchette of Chicago as an auxiliary bishop in Joliet.
+In 1965, Pope Paul VI appointed Romeo Blanchette of Chicago as an auxiliary bishop in Joliet.After McNamara died in 1966, Paul VI appointed Blanchette as the second bishop of Joliet in Illinois.
+In 1974, Blanchette authorized the establishment of the National Shrine of Mary Immaculate Queen of the Universe at St. Pius X Church in Lombard.
+This was the first such shrine in the United States.
+He retired as bishop of Joliet in 1979.